Crystal Meth Withdrawal & Detox

-Acute meth withdrawal symptoms typically start to diminish around 7-10 days.
-Still, for someone enduring these effects, 10 days may feel like an eternity.
+Meth withdrawal symptoms may last for only a few days or persist for a few weeks.
 The acute phase may be worst on the second or third day after last use.
 Some symptoms, such as cravings, sleep problems, and mood swings, may persist another couple weeks.
 Depression may even last months or a year in severe scenarios.

 Many people experience a “crash” when they stop using meth, but not all of these individuals will have a full withdrawal syndrome.
 A crash may last a few days.
 Common symptoms include:

 - Increased appetite

 Meth, sometimes called crystal meth or ice, is a potent synthetic stimulant chemically similar to amphetamine.
 It can come in various forms.
 Crystal meth looks like crystals, shards of glass, or bluish-white shiny rocks.

 Most meth in the U.S. is manufactured in Mexico then transported to the US.
 To restrict meth production in the U.S., pharmacies and other stores are required by law to keep documentation of purchases of pseudoephedrine-containing products and to institute measures to limit sales of those products.
 Pseudoephedrine is commonly used in the manufacture of meth.

 This drug is dangerous and can cause serious physical and mental harm.
 Meth is very addictive, but it is possible to overcome an addiction to crystal meth.
 Behavioral therapies, such as cognitive-behavioral therapy and motivational incentives, can treat meth addiction.